Applying Evidence-based Supportive Care Skills in Real-world Practice

 - Symptom Management

-Funded workshop at no cost
+Upcoming training workshop funded at no cost to participant

 For physicians, social workers, psychologists, psychiatrists, nurses, pharmacists and administrators.

-Apply practical skills to:
+Apply Practical Skills to:

 - Manage pain safely and effectively